iamtutumo/Apache-Fineract-Docker-Image/README.md

 INSTRUCTIONS: How to run using Docker and docker-compose Now to run a new Fineract instance you can simply:

-1.  git clone https://github.com/iamtutumo/Apache-Fineract-Docker-Image.git ; cd fineract
+1.  git clone https://github.com/iamtutumo/Apache-Fineract-Docker-Image.git ; cd Apache-Fineract-Docker-Image

 2.  docker-compose build